Televangelism: Senate probe

-On January 6, 2011 Grassley released his review of the six ministries response to his inquiry.
+On January 6, 2011, Grassley released his review of the six ministries response to his inquiry.
 He called for a further congressional review of tax-exemption laws for religious groups.

-In other religions

-Islam
+In Islam

-The concept of using Internet videos and television to preach has spread beyond its American Evangelical roots.
-In Islam, the related concept of dawah has also given rise to similar figures who are often described as "Islamic televangelists".
+In Islam, the related concept of dawah, which encourages Muslims to go and spread the religion to non-Muslims (similar to the evangelical tradition of evangelizing), has also given rise to figures often described as "Islamic televangelists" who preach using television and internet videos like their evangelical counterparts.
 Examples include Moez Masoud, Zakir Naik and Amr Khaled, amongst others.
 These figures may build on the longstanding da'i tradition but also draw inspiration from Christian televangelists.
-Similarly to Christian televangelists, critics have argued that some Islamic televangelists may be too political, especially those pandering to fundamental Islamism including the far-right.
+As with some Christian televangelists, some Islamic televangelists have been criticized for being too political, especially those pandering to fundamental Islamism including the far-right.
 Critics also claim that many will make significant amounts of money from their work and therefore may not be motivated by spiritual or charitable causes.

 Examples of well-known Islamic televangelist TV channels include Muslim Television Ahmadiyya, Islam Channel, ARY Qtv and Peace TV.
-Some of these channels, but not all, have come under scrutiny from national television or communications regulators such as Ofcom in the UK and the CRTC in Canada, with Ofcom having censured both Islam Channel and Peace TV in the past for biased coverage of political events, incitement to illegal acts including marital rape, and homophobia.
+Some of these channels, but not all, have come under the scrutiny of national television or communications regulators such as Ofcom in the UK and the CRTC in Canada, with Ofcom having censured both Islam Channel and Peace TV in the past for biased coverage of political events, incitement to illegal acts including marital rape, homophobia, and murder.
+The Islamic televangelist channel Peace TV is banned in India, Bangladesh and Sri Lanka.

-Hinduism

-Some Hindu religious leaders and preachers have also utilised practises inspired by Christian televangelism.